 Unbalanced lives are due to limited views of the world and life.

-1) The very first verse of the Bible (Genesis 1:1) says: ‘In the beginning God created heavens and earth’ (which raises the question: What was before that beginning?); This world will end followed by the Last Judgment in which some will be given eternal life in heaven and others would eternally be condemned into a fiery hell (which raises the question: Is it really proportionate justice?).
+1) The very first verse of the Bible (Genesis 1:1) says: ‘In the beginning, God created heavens and earth’ (which raises the question: What was before that beginning?); This world will end followed by the Last Judgment in which some will be given eternal life in heaven and others would eternally be condemned into a fiery hell (which raises the question: Is it really proportionate justice?).

-2) Advaita says: ‘In the beginning souls remained merged in God.
+2) Advaita says: ‘In the beginning, souls remained merged in God.
 Then they took births to purify themselves only to be merged back to God’ (this raises the question: Why did souls that were merged in God require purification?)

-3) Theory of Evolution says: ‘In the beginning there was a Big Bang’ which ultimately caused everything including all forms of life on earth (this raises a question: What was before that beginning?)
+3) Theory of Evolution says: ‘In the beginning, there was a Big Bang’ which ultimately caused everything including all forms of life on earth (this raises a question: What was before that beginning?)

 All limited views are like a still photo from an infinite motion picture.

-In limited view, it is likely that one would feel—‘life is limited, often short-lived and I would accumulate to the maximum I can before the time is due,’ which means self-importance.
+In a limited view, it is likely that one would feel—‘life is limited, often short-lived and I would accumulate to the maximum I can before the time is due,’ which means self-importance.
 In self-importance, one feels everything strongly.
 If his desire is not fulfilled, he feels anger; if his desires are fulfilled, then he feels greed and attachment.
-Thus limited view is the breeding ground for vices such as anger, greed and attachment which further reinforces one’s ego; and the cycle of vices continues.
+Thus limited view is the breeding ground for vices such as anger, greed, and attachment which further reinforces one’s ego; and the cycle of vices continues.

 It is obvious that there is always something preceding to something which means there cannot be a beginning for anything.
 Only an eternally existing universe can answer the question of why the universe exists rather than not.
-If universe had a beginning in some past it presents the possibility that the universe need not have existed.
+If the universe had a beginning in some past it presents the possibility that the universe need not have existed.
 If there is a beginning, it means before the universe’s so-called beginning, there was nothing, it means that nothingness is possible.
-If nothingness was possible, such state of affairs would only continue forever, with a universe not coming into being.
+If nothingness was possible, such a state of affairs would only continue forever, with a universe not coming into being.